IntelliTect/Documentation/Myriad/Chat.md

 # Chat Section
 Myriad has a chat feature that allows a simple way to notify your team about current events and progress.
-You can open chat by using the `Chat` button in the details section when looking at a specific event.
+You can open chat by using the `Chat` button in the details section when viewing a specific event.
 The number in parenthesis inside the button represents the number of messages within the chat.
 A nice feature about Myriad's chat is that unlike many other enterprise chat solutions, it is persistent making it very difficult for people to catch up on missed items.

 <img src="Media/Chat-Open.png" width="400">